pnp/powershell/documentation/Get-PnPTeamsChannel.md

 ## PARAMETERS

 ### -Identity
-The identity of the channel to retrieve.
+The id or name of the channel to retrieve.

 ```yaml
 Type: TeamsChannelPipeBind